Doval’s return to Delhi signals, situation under control in Kashmir

 The NSA also ensured smooth coordination between all arms of security forces in J&K and gelling them with available intelligence inputs for smooth operations in the hinterland as well as along the line of control.

-On August 5, the government announced the decision to abrogate special status of Jammu and Kashmir under Article 370 of the Constitution, and dividing the state into two Union territories.
+On August 5, the government announced the decision to abrogate special status of Jammu and Kashmir under Article 370 of the Constitution and dividing the state into two Union territories.